modelica/newsletter/_2018-01/ModelicaAmericas2018.md

 We are looking forward to seeing you in Cambridge, MA.

-*Dr. Michael Tiller* and Associate Professor *Luigi Vanfretti*, PhD

-General Chair (Xogeny) and Program Chair (Rensselaer Polytechnical Institute)
+*Dr. Michael Tiller* and Associate Professor *Luigi Vanfretti*, PhD, General Chair (Xogeny) and Program Chair (Rensselaer Polytechnical Institute)